 For a detailed overview of search mechanics and techquies, refer to the Search@UW Online Help page.

-Over 1,900 institutions worldwide use this system.
+Thousands of institutions worldwide use this system.
 For additional background, see this Library Journal article about this latest generation of library search engines and this AL Live broadcast about discovery services.